cmalili/MachineVision1/README.md

 # MachineVision1
-A repo for assignment 1 of machine vision and pattern recognition
+A repository for assignment 1 of machine vision and pattern recognition